cyber4n6pi/cyber4n6pi.github.io/README.md

 > *An idea of the cost is indicated by the number of dollar-signs.
 When registering, keep in mind any currency conversions, taxes, applicable membership discounts or any other deals.*
 >
-> Even if you've missed an event, check the registration website for links to the recorded material.
+> Even if you've missed an event, check the registration website - there may be links to recorded material.

 ## This Month